Minnesota Slip and Fall Lawyer

 Contact Law Accident & Injury Lawyers at (612) 446-3999 if you suffered an injury from a slip and fall accident in Minnesota.
 We can go to work the same day to investigate your case.
 Through our free consultations and contingency fee payment arrangements, you can recover from your injuries in peace while we work to win you justice.

-You won't find our personal attention and relentlessness in other Minnesota law firms, so talk to one of our hard-working Minnesota slip and fall attorneys as soon as you can.
+You won't find our personal attention and relentlessness in other Minnesota law firms, so talk to one of our hard-working Minnesota personal injury attorneys as soon as you can.